lirmm/waves-core/docs/user_doc/runner/runners.rst

         Computing infrastructure init parameters

-    You can set run configuration values such as login/password, destination host, etc... depending of the WAVES adapter you select in previous panel
+    You can set 'run configuration' values such as login/password, destination host, etc... depending of the WAVES adapter you select in previous panel

     .. note::
         You can't set up your environment till you have saved your initial configuration once.

-        On the top left corner, once configured, a button allows you to test your parameters in order to verify if WAVES can actually connect to the Computing infrastructure.
+        On the top left corner, once configured, a button allows you to test your parameters in order to verify if WAVES-core can actually connect to the Computing infrastructure.

     .. hint::
-        You can prevent subsequent service(s) to override a value in their own configuration administration page, by checking 'Prevent override' related checkbox
+        You can prevent subsequent service(s) to override a value in their own configuration administration page, by checking 'Prevent override' related checkbox.

 Running services
 ----------------